 The overload protection protects the motor from overheating.
 The speed varies from 3600 to 6250 RPM.
-The swiveling hose port keeps the optional vacuum cleaner hose out of the way and constant electronics help maintain speed.
+The swivelling hose port keeps the optional vacuum cleaner hose out of the way and constant electronics help maintain speed.

 If you are into heavy machinery work, the Festool TS 55 corded track saw is the perfect choice for you.
-The bigger MMC motor facilitates a synchronized rhythm that adjusts the RPM of the blade and offers you a smoother and deeper cut into the wood.
+The bigger MMC motor facilitates a synchronised rhythm that adjusts the RPM of the blade and offers you a smoother and deeper cut into the wood.